 If you notice puddles under your car, smell a gas odor in the vehicle, or see the engine light on, it might be time to call a tow truck and have a professional look for a gas leak.

-To determine if there is an actual leak, try these techniques: If you hear leaks when you press down on certain areas of the tire or when you drive over certain types of bumps, then it’s probably time to get a gas leak detection kit installed in your car right away.
+To determine if there is an actual leak, try these techniques: If you hear leaks when you press down on some regions of the tire or when you drive over certain types of bumps, then it’s probably time to get a gas leak detection kit installed in your car right away.

-Finally, don’t forget to keep an eye out for this problem by regularly checking your levels of fuel and oil.
+Finally, don’t forget to watch for this problem by regularly checking your fuel and oil levels.

 Can bad spark plugs cause a gas smell?

-If you experience a gas smell, it is important to check all of your spark plugs first.
-If any of the plugs are missing or broken, replace them as soon as possible to prevent fires.
+If you experience a gas smell, checking all your spark plugs first is essential.
+If any plugs are missing or broken, replace them immediately to prevent fires.

-Regularly checking all aspects of your vehicle’s health will help avoid costly repairs down the road.
+Regularly checking your vehicle’s health will help avoid costly repairs.

 To Recap